wp-plugins/auto-post-scheduler/readme.txt

 of your WordPress site itself as the wp-cron uses that IP address.

 == Screenshots ==

 1. The admin options.

 == Changelog ==

+= 1.3 =

+* Will now set post time based on the timezone in Settings->General.
+Default UTC.
+* Added ability to limit post checks to certain days of the week and time ranges.

 = 1.2 =